sthysel/cv/CV.md

 https://www.bhp.com

+I am currently employed at BHP as Principal Software Engineer at the Innovation Center.

-### Specialist Engineer Global Transformation Innovation Mine IIoT
+### Principal Software Engineer Innovation Center

-I have designed and implemented a modular computer vision and sensor fusion safety system.
-The system is developed in line with BHP's global technology and innovation push to make use of emerging technologies to enhance safety and reduce at-risk work.

-My primary roles are software architect, developer and systems integrator.
-The system is build around a Python machine learning stack, and makes use of Google's Coral TPU.
+My primary roles are software architect, programmer and systems integrator.
+I focused on systems build around machine learning stacks making use of GPU and Google's Coral TPU.
+Solutions are implemented in Python, hosted on Linux, containerized and managed using the balena.io platform.

+We build a modular computer vision and sensor fusion framework and implemented a personnel safety system on top of that.

 Video and other sensor feeds are fused into a real-time spatial awareness stream informing system state which in turns trigger warnings and alerts to machine